 Used in an informal context.
 According to Cambridge Dictionary, a wonk is a person who works or studies too much, especially someone who learns and knows all the details about something.
 It relates to enthusiastic interest and excessive attention to minor details in a specialized field such as finance, politics, and science.

 A person who wants to know or knows everything.
 Used to denote a great individual who has achieved the pinnacle of learning and understanding.
-This word is often used by finance and advisory companies to convey relations to extensive expertise.
+Finance and advisory companies often use this word to convey relations to extensive expertise.

 Leonardo da Vinci was one of the best-known knowledge lovers.
-He opened corpses to learn how the human body functions, played with candles and canvas to see how shadow works, observed the flow of water to create mechanics.
+He opened corpses to learn how the human body functions, played with candles and canvas to see how shadow works and observed water flow to create mechanics.
 His life was filled with exciting experiments.
-To learn better watch this documentary.
+To learn better, watch this documentary.

 What if the most precise word for this expression hasn’t been coined yet?
-It’s time to put your mind at work.
+It is time to put your mind to work.
 Here is one I came up with, a combination of two Latin words – Curiosus (Curious) + Amator (Lover) = Curiosamator.
 Make yours and share with this community of knowledge.